ICU Investors Have Opportunity to Lead SeaStar Medical Holding Corporation Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SeaStar Medical Holding Corporation ("SeaStar" or the "Company") (NASDAQ: ICU).
+BENSALEM, Pa., Aug.
+7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SeaStar Medical Holding Corporation ("SeaStar" or the "Company") (NASDAQ: ICU).

 Class Period: October 31, 2022 – March 26, 2024